Visit the institution website for COVID‑19 updates

 All students will take three core modules and two optional modules.
 The core modules include language and paleography classes, which will be selected following an individual language audit for each student, and are spread over two terms.
 The optional subjects will vary from year to year and students must select at least one in an art historical field.

 - Art History – Iconology – Dr Paul Taylor

 - Language, Paleographical and Archive Skills – Various tutors for language and palaeography classes; Dr Claudia Wedepohl (The Warburg Institute) and Mr Alan Crookham (National Gallery) for archive skills

 - Curatorship in the National Gallery – Curatorial, conservation and scientific staff of the National Gallery, including Dr Ashok Roy, Dr Susanne Avery-Quash, Mr Larry Keith and Ms Rachel Billinge

 Optional courses (two to be chosen):

-Islamic Authorities and Arabic Elements in the Renaissance – Professor Charles Burnett
+- Islamic Authorities and Arabic Elements in the Renaissance

-Music in the Later Middle Ages and the Renaissance - Professor Charles Burnett
+- Music and the Arts in the Late Middle Ages and the Renaissance

 Students will also be encouraged to attend the Director’s weekly seminar on Work in Progress and any of the other regular seminars held in the Institute that may be of interest to them.
 These at present include History of Art and Maps and Society.
 The third term and summer will be spent in researching and writing a dissertation, under the guidance of a supervisor from the academic staff of the Warburg Institute or a member of staff from the National Gallery.